NTTLimitedRD/plumbery/docs/tutorial.beachhead.rst

 In many cloud deployments, the appropriate strategy is to run administration servers directly in the cloud.
 This usually facilitates a lot end-to-end connectivity to the other nodes.

-For example, Dimension Data provides IPv6 connectivity between all data centres.
-However, very few companies today can benefit from IPv6 from corporate workstations.
+For example, Dimension Data provides IPv6 connectivity to every virtual server.
+However, very few infrastructure managers do have IPv6 at their workstation.
+Therefore the recommendation to deploy a seminal server to the cloud infrastructure, since this machine will benefit from IPv6 end-to-end.

 Requirements for this use case
 ------------------------------

+* Deploy at Santa Clara in the US
-* Deploy a Network Domain
+* Add a Network Domain
-* Deploy a network dedicated to management servers
+* Add an Ethernet network
 * Deploy a Ubuntu server named ``beachhead``
-* Monitor this node
+* Monitor this server
-* Assign a public IPv4 address to ``beachhead`` and add NAT
+* Assign a public IPv4 address to ``beachhead``
+* Add address translation to ensure end-to-end IP connectivity
 * Add firewall rule to accept TCP traffic on port 22 (ssh)

 Fittings plan
 -------------

-In the example below we selected to beachhead at Frankfurt.
-Of course, you can use a different locationID, or even a different region.
-Content of ``fittings.yaml``:
+Copy the text below and put it in a text file named ``fittings.yaml``:

 .. sourcecode:: yaml

     ---
     safeMode: False
     ---
-    # Frankfurt in Europe
+    # Santa Clara in US West
-    locationId: EU6
+    locationId: NA12
-    regionId: dd-eu
+    regionId: dd-na

     blueprints:

       - beachhead:
           domain:
             name: Acme
-            service: advanced
             ipv4: 2
           ethernet:
             name: acme.control
             subnet: 10.0.0.0
-            destroy: never
           nodes:
             - beachhead:
                 description: '#beachhead #ops'